danielnuriyev/danielnuriyev.github.io/README.md

 **Emotional**
 - Tranquility.
 Relax always no matter what.
 Just breathe out.
 This is simply a matter of habbit.
 Relaxation leads to joy.
 - Gratitude.
 Feel gratitude with every breath.
 If something troubles you, be grateful for the challenge.
+Gratitude make you always positive and happy.

+Tranquility and gratitude lead to stable joy and happiness that are not dependent on the situation.
+This is not only useful and pleasant but also shows maturity and is an important [TO CONTINUE]

 **Behavioral**
 - Respect.
 Be respectful to everyone and everything.